Center for Research Development and Scholarship

 Transforming the Discipline of Nursing Through Scientific Discovery

-Our Mission: Our research mission is to transform the discipline of nursing through research, practice and partnerships and to contribute to the social advancement and health of Tennessee, the nation, and the world.
-Vanderbilt School of Nursing (VUSN) supports the development of innovative research programs within VUSN that align strategically with other Vanderbilt University initiatives and that address national priorities to promote and protect health.
+Our mission is to transform the discipline of nursing through extensive research, practice and partnerships, and to contribute to the social advancement and health of Tennessee, the nation, and the world.

-Our research and scholarly activities are supported by several mechanisms including the extensive resources of Vanderbilt University and Vanderbilt University Medical Center.
-Examples of these include the Clinical Research Center, the Vanderbilt-Ingram Cancer Center, the Center for Interdisciplinary Workforce Studies and the Kennedy Center for Research on Human Development.
-There are many opportunities for School of Nursing faculty and students to collaborate with nursing and medical staff and faculty in our hospitals and clinics as well as those of collaborating institutions supported by agencies such as the Veterans Administration.
+Our research and scholarly activities are supported by several mechanisms, including the extensive resources of Vanderbilt University and VUMC.
+Examples of these include the Clinical Research Center, the Vanderbilt-Ingram Cancer Center, and the Kennedy Center for Research on Human Development.
+There are many opportunities for School of Nursing faculty and students to collaborate with nurses, medical staff and faculty in our hospitals, clinics and collaborating institutions supported by agencies such as the Veterans Health Administration.
 Much of our research is multidisciplinary, involving researchers from the fields of medicine, business, engineering, anthropology, psychology, education and public policy.